scintill/qmismartcard/README.md

 An experiment in building a Java-compatible smartcard interface on top of QMI over CDC-WDM.

+# Caveats/TODO

+* SIM is assumed to be present
+* Other TODOs in code

 # Usage

 From `adb shell` (over wifi):